MansiRatta/Weather-Prediction--using-Decision-Tree-Random-Forest/README.md

 # Weather-Prediction--using-Decision-Tree-Random-Forest

-Weather Prediction- Decision Tree & Random Forest
+-Weather Prediction- Decision Tree & Random Forest

 This repository contains the code for a prediction of weather using Decision Tree and Random Forest algorithm.The dataset includes information about features that affect rainfall like humidity, temperature, wind speed, pressure.
 The goal of this project is to predict if it’ll rain or not using the Decision Tree & Random Forest Algorithm.

-Dependencies
+-Dependencies

 Python 3.x
 Jupyter Notebook